darkforest-eth/darkforest-v0.3/README.md

 Refer to [Yarn's official documentation](https://classic.yarnpkg.com/en/docs/install) for the installation guide.

-After you have Yarn installed, run the following commands in the root director install the remaining dev depencies:
+After you have Yarn installed, run the following commands in the root directory to install the remaining dev dependencies:

 ```
 yarn global add ganache-cli